DenisMSouza/abtest/README.md

 - **🚀 Production Ready** - Docker support, API authentication, and more

 ## 🤖 AI-Powered Features

+Powered by [OpenRouter](https://openrouter.ai) - access to multiple AI models with cost optimization and reliability.

 ### ✨ AI Experiment Generator